-The runtimes of the four components in our GPU-based zonal statistics technique, i.e., point indexing, polygon MBB indexing, spatial filtering and spatial refinement, under the three grid resolutions are plotted in Fig. 5.
-We do not include polygon MBB indexing runtimes as they are negligible when compared to others (51, 197 and 787 milliseconds for the three grid cell levels).
+The runtimes of the four components in our GPU-based zonal statistics technique, i.e., point indexing, polygon MBB indexing, spatial filtering and spatial refinement, under the three grid resolutions are measured.
+We do not plot polygon MBB indexing runtimes in Fig. 5 because they are negligible (51, 197 and 787 milliseconds for the three grid cell levels, respectively) when compared to others which are plotted.
 Note that the spatial filtering runtimes are measured with the optimization technique described in Section 3.4.
-The comparisons with non-optimized implementations are discussed separately in Section 4.3.

-From Fig. 5 we can see that, the runtimes of spatial filtering and spatial refinement dominate the overall runtimes under all the three grid resolutions.
-From an application perspective, the most significant conclusion we can draw from the experiments is that, zonal statistics on the 375+ million species occurrences over the 15 thousand complex ecoregion polygons based on point-in-polygon test spatial relationship can be completed on a commodity workstation equipped with a single GPU device in the order of 100 seconds.
+From Fig. 5 we can see that the runtimes of spatial filtering and spatial refinement dominate the overall runtimes under all the three grid resolutions.
+From an application perspective, the most significant conclusion we can draw from the experiment results is that, zonal statistics on the 375+ million species occurrences over the 15 thousand complex ecoregion polygons based on point-in-polygon test spatial relationship can be completed on a commodity workstation equipped with a single GPU device in the order of 100 seconds.